intjelic/python-sfml/doc/sphinx/source/documentation/graphics.rst

       future OpenGL rendering operations (so you shouldn't care about it if you're not doing direct OpenGL stuff).
-Only one context can be current in a thread, so if you want to draw OpenGL geometry to another render target (like a :class:`sfml.graphics.RenderWindow`) don't forget to activate it again.
+Only one context can be current in a thread, so if you want to draw OpenGL geometry to another render target (like an :class:`sfml.graphics.RenderWindow`) don't forget to activate it again.

       :rtype: bool